Infinite-Nomic/Infinite-Nomic/round6/rules.md

 If a player gains Dad Coins and fails to update their nickname within 48 hours, the gained Dad Coins are forfeit.

 If a player loses Dad Coins, and fails to update their name within 48 hours, a moderator may update their Dad Coin total on their behalf within 96 hours of the Dad Coins being lost.

+A player may have fewer than 0 Dad Coins, in which case that player is "in debt".
+A player who is in debt cannot win the game, other rules notwithstanding.
+Being in debt may prevent a player from performing certain actions.

 # 6. Error Correction